TL;DR

 PMI is designed to cover acute conditions that arise after your policy begins.

-An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include joint pain requiring a hip replacement, cataracts needing surgery, or mental health issues that can be resolved with a course of therapy.

 PMI does NOT cover chronic or pre-existing conditions.

 Choosing the right private health cover can feel complex.
-A PMI broker like WeCovr demystifies the process at no cost to you.
-We are independent experts who work for you, not the insurers.
+A PMI specialist at WeCovr or one of our broker partners demystifies the process at no separate broker fee where applicable to you.
+We are regulated experts who work for you, not the insurers.

 Here are the key elements we help you tailor: